 “When [4K is] done well, and the content looks good, and the application is right- It looks amazing,” Rich explained.
 4K’s resolution can fit more information on a much smaller palate.
 With an 85 inch 4K screen displaying a picture of a New York Street, viewers are able to see finite details like people watching tv in the windows of their apartment buildings.
 This, paired with 4K’s wider range of colors, is a huge benefit for industries that require flawless visuals.

-What does this mean for the digital signage industry?
 The visuals become drastically detailed when the viewer is within 5 feet of an 80-inch 4K display.
 Touch interactivity will see a huge benefit from 4K because it’s mesmerizing qualities create significant audience attraction.
 Content creators will have a field day when they build visuals for 4K’s huge display real estate.

 4K is a huge opportunity for large venues like sporting arenas and casinos that call for bright colors and engaging visuals.
 4K will amplify the viewing experience for retailers who want to make their product details pop.
 “Healthcare is really big in high resolution because medical imaging is part of their business.
 They’re constantly viewing MRs, CTs, and other Xrays,” Rich pointed out.

 He also said businesses with a heavy amount of data, like call centers, can display much more information on a 4K screen compared to a regular HD.
 Mapping, geography, and wayfinding all become visually enhanced in this resolution.